 Data Field Instructions for Form Completion Facility ID The NHSN-assigned facility ID number will be auto-entered by the system.
 Event ID Event ID number will be auto-entered by the system.
 Resident ID Required .
 Enter the alphanumeric resident ID.
 This is the resident identifier assigned by the facility and may consist of any combination of numbers and/or letters.
 This should be an ID that remains the same for the resident across all visits and admissions.
-Social Security # Optional.
-Enter the resident's 9-digit numeric Social Security Number or Tax Identification (ID) Number.
 Medicare number Optional.
 Enter the resident Medicare number or comparable railroad insurance number.
-Resident Name, Last, First, Middle Optional.
-Enter the name of the resident.
-Gender Required.
+Resident Name, Optional.
+Enter the name of the resident (Last, First, Middle) Gender Required.
 Select M (Male) or F (Female) to indicate the gender of the resident.
-Date of Birth Required.
+Date of Birth Required .
 Record the date of the resident's birth using this format: MM/DD/YYYY.
-Ethnicity Optional.
-Enter the resident's ethnicity: (specify) Hispanic or Latino Not Hispanic or Not Latino Race (specify) Optional.
-Enter the resident's race: American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White Event Details Resident Type Required.
-Select short-stay or long-stay to indicate the resident type: Short-stay: Resident has been in facility for 100 or less days from date of first admission.
-In other words, if the Event Date minus the First Admission Date is less than or equal to 100; then resident type should be "SS".
+Ethnicity (specify) Optional.
+Enter the resident's ethnicity: Hispanic or Latino Not Hispanic or Not Latino Race (specify) Optional.
+Enter the resident's race: American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White Event Details Non-editable.
+Auto-populated by NHSN system as stay or long-stay bas on the date of first admission to the facility and the event date.
+Specifically the definition are: Short-stay: Resident has been in facility for 100 or less days from date of first admission.
+In other words, if the Event Date minus the First Admission Date is less than or equal to 100; then resident type should "SS".
 Long-stay: Resident has been in facility for more than 100 days from date of first admission.
 In other words, if the Event Date minus the First Admission Date is greater than 100 then the resident type should be "LS".
+Important: Users are NOT permitted to edit the auto-populated resident type.
 Date of First Admission to Facility Required .
 The date of first admission is defined as the date the resident first entered the facility.
 This date remains the same even if the resident leaves the facility (for example, transfers to another facility) for short periods of time (less than 30 consecutive days).
 If the resident leaves the facility and is away for 30 or more consecutive days, the date of first admission should be updated to the date of return to the facility.
 Enter date using this format: MM/DD/YYYY.